-But, hold on … there is quite a difference between 43,560 and 36,000 right?
+But, hold on!
+There is quite a difference between 43,560 and 36,000, isn’t there?
 We’re getting to that now.
-When you see the commercial acre mentioned in transactions you have to take into account the fact that this is the size of a standard acre from which the alleyways, roads and sidewalks have been deducted.
-The area of land needed for the road around your property, sidewalks and alleyways are taken out of the size that you actually have in your contract as this is a necessity.
-Without this you will have a larger stretch of land but no way to get to it.
+When you see the commercial acre mentioned in transactions, you must consider the size of a standard acre from which the local government deducted alleyways, roads, and sidewalks.
+The land area needed for the street around your property, sidewalks, and alleyways is taken out of the size you have in your contract as this is necessary.

 If you ask yourself whether there is a difference between an acre and a commercial acre, let’s see how these two relate to one another:

 Let’s do some math using the international standard measures:

 One square meter equals around 0.0002471 acres or approximately 0.00029899 commercial acres.

 The international acre is approximately 4,046.85642 square meters.
 In addition, the US survey acre is around 4,046.872 square meters for measurements based on the US survey foot.